 If I were to pick one region’s cuisine to eat for the rest of my life, it would likely be the Middle East.
 Turkey, Egypt, Syria, Iran, Israel, Lebanon – all these countries were once part of the Ottoman Empire and all have similar climates, which probably explains the similarities in their cuisine.
 It’s varied, full of herbs and spices, and with a great balance of sharing dishes (meze, mezze, mazzeh, mazze, spell it how you will) and grilled meats and fish.
 Plus, due to immigration from these parts of the world to the Netherlands, it’s a cuisine that’s well represented here.
-There are literally hundreds of Middle Eastern restaurants in Amsterdam, but these are 10 of my favourites.
+There are literally hundreds of Middle Eastern restaurants in Amsterdam, but these are some of my favourites.

 Parts of this post are taken from my Amsterdam Restaurant Guide.
 Want to find out more about Middle Eastern restaurants plus all the other cuisine Amsterdam has to offer?
 Download the guide here: